-Basil has a conflicted history, which is perhaps why its floriography is so varied.
+The name basil comes from the Greek word for king and is commonly referred to as the ‘king of herbs’ by chefs around the world.
+Basil is deeply significant to various religions, used to prepare and sprinkle holy water and in many funeral rituals to ensure safe passage to the afterlife.
+Despite this basil has a conflicted history in terms of its associations and meanings.
 In ancient Greek and Roman writings, it was associated with hatred and insanity.
-Throughout European folklore, in later years, it began to signify love, and in Tudor times, small pots were given to guests as a parting gift with best wishes.
+In European folklore, throughout the middle ages, it was traditional to gift your sweetheart with a pot of basil to signify your love, and presented to guests as a parting gift with best wishes.
 It is said witches would drink basil juice before flying on their brooms and that carrying a sprig of basil in your pocket will bring wealth and success.

 Plating is available in 9ct Gold and 18ct Rose Gold.

 Available as a charm only or choose one of our accessories here.

 Charms will be attached to your selected accessory as standard.
 If you would like to attach them to an existing bracelet, we're happy to do this for you.
 For this complimentary service, contact us here.

 Floriography, also known as the language of flowers, is the practice of attributing meanings & symbolism to flowers & has been recorded in traditional cultures around the world for thousands of years.